India relaxes fiscal deficit, cuts taxes to spur growth | Malay Mail

 New Delhi has said it expects the economy to recover soon, pegging growth at 6.0 to 6.5 per cent for the financial year 2020-21.

-But analysts said the budget was too piecemeal and failed to offer a clear roadmap for a possible revival.
+But analysts and opposition politicians said the budget was too piecemeal and failed to offer a clear roadmap for a possible revival.

 “There is nothing dramatic or substantially new in the budget,” said Ashutosh Datar, an independent economist from Mumbai.